addr2data/aws-certification-prep/exercises/ex-002_ExploringVpcs.rst

 Status
 ------
-Draft (once the draft has been completed, a version number and date will be provided)
+Draft (still a work-in-progess. once I finish the draft, a version number and date will be provided).

 Dependencies
 ------------